Inventory Rules

 Why Use Multiple Inventory Rules?

-Using multiple inventory rules ensures that if primary locations lack the required inventory, secondary locations can be considered.
+Using multiple inventory rules means that if primary locations lack the required inventory, secondary locations can be considered.
 This layered approach increases the likelihood of successful allocation by exploring various fulfillment options.

 For example, let’s continue with our example of Same-day/Next-day batch, assuming there are 1,500 orders: